-I used to use a real mix of rechargeable batteries but when Panasonic’s Eneloop brand came along a few years ago I threw everything else out and switched over to these amazing NiMH batteries.
+I used to have a real mix of rechargeable batteries but when Panasonic’s Eneloop brand came along a few years ago I threw everything else out and switched over to these amazing NiMH batteries.
 What’s so special about them?
-If left unused, they last forever (well as near as makes no difference).
+If left unused, they last forever – well, as near as makes no difference.
 Gone are the days when a set of unused rechargeables would lose power over time.
 With the Eneloops I can grab a set that I haven’t touched in 12 months and know that there is still juice in them for the job.
 In fact after a year of stagnation, Panasonic says they maintain 85% of their power which is extremely impressive.
 These days I pretty much always throw another 4-pack in my shopping cart every time I make an order from B&H Photo.

 3. At Least One Short Prime Lens

 It used to be the case that the prime lens was king when it came to sharpness and contrast.
 Much has changed in the last few years though, and more and more people are piecing kits together with zooms instead of primes.
 My go-to kit is the Canon 11-24mm f/4 L, the Canon 24-70 f/2.8 L II and the Canon 100-400 f/4.5-5.6 L IS II.
 In three lenses I have an 11-400 mm range and all of them produce images with sharpness that rivals, and sometimes exceeds, prime lenses that I have used.